EdgarOrtegaRamirez/nvim-config/README.md

 ## Copy & Pase Support

-You'll probably notice you don't have support for copy/paste also that python and node haven't been setup
+You'll probably notice you don't have support for copy/paste, also that Python and Node.js haven't been setup.

 So let's fix that